 As a member of the Guiton Lab, she wants to develop the scientific skills that will provide her with a greater understanding of the environment and factors that affect living organisms.
 Specifically, her project focuses on understanding how proteins are targeted to the specialized secretory organelles in Toxoplasma gondii which allow the bradyzoites form to manipulate the host immune response.

 Paula is a passionate, hardworking, and dedicated student that is striving to achieving her maximum potential.

-Proyasha is a visiting student at the Guiton Lab.
+Proyasha is a Master’s student at the Guiton Lab.
 She holds a Master’s degree in Biotechnology from Bangalore University, India.

 Proyasha is interested in studying neglected diseases at the molecular level which led her to work on functional characterization of proteins inToxoplasma gondii which may be important for establishing chronic infection in hosts.

 In her spare time, she loves to read and try out locally produced coffee!

 Janak graduated from CSUEB in Spring of 2019.
 He is currently developing a series of plasmids for CRISPR/Cas9-mediated knockouts of hypothetical genes predicted to be involved in pathogenic processes of Toxoplasma gondii.
 Apart from research, he is interested in Advanced Biology, Physics and Chemistry, and loves to learn something from everyone.
 He is fun-loving, focused and passionate about school.
 Rising from India, he loves sports, especially martial arts, as well as music and dance.